stu115/Cuboid-average-sums-decimal/README.md

 # Programming
-Tasks done in Java for the 1st Programming assignment
+Tasks done in Java for element 1 of the Programming assignment